Skip to content

 The Description of Egypt

 When Napoleon, secretly and cowardly, fled Egypt in 1799 after a series of defeats, his soldiers were still on the battlefield, wondering where their leader went.
-They apparently did not realise their campaign was a failure until two years later.
+They did not realise their campaign was a failure until two years later.

 So those who survived, thankfully including the Savants, set off for France in 1801.
 Once they settled home, the Savants collected their writings, notes, illustrations and the knowledge they kept in their heads, buckled down, and started working on The Description of Egypt.